galaxyproject/galaxy-hub/src/events/2019-09-incob/index.md

 **Breakout Session, Thursday, 9:45-10:15 and 11:00-12:00**

-This [breakout](http://incob2019.org/breakout-session/) will present a vision for a regional Galaxy community and platform for *Asia, Australia, and Oceania* that proposes broadening the compute infrastructure underpinning the service to include regional resources.
-Furthermore the vision will highlight the control afforded to each contributing country in fair-use of contributing resources.
+This [breakout's](http://incob2019.org/breakout-session/) goal is to kickstart the building a regional Galaxy communities and platforms in Asia and Oceania.
+This breakout will describe existing regional Galaxy communities and platforms, and hopefully start to create them in this part of the world.

-Galaxy supports *regional communities and resources* including a large [Australian community](https://usegalaxy.org,au/).
-Galaxy Australia already supports users regionally from: China, India, Indonesia, Japan, Malaysia, New Zealand, Philippines, Singapore, South Korea, Sri Lanka, Thailand and Vietnam.
-Galaxy Australia operates a nationally distributed federation of compute resources, where individual researcher analysis requests are assigned according to a sophisticated rules system optimised for rapid result generation.
+Several regional communities and resources already exist in the Galaxy ecosystem.
+[Galaxy Australia](https://usegalaxy.org,au/) operates a nationally distributed federation of compute resources, where individual researcher analysis requests are assigned according to a sophisticated rules system optimised for rapid result generation.
+[Galaxy Europe](https://galaxyproject.eu/) operates an international infrastructure to support the research needs of life scientists in Europe.
+Other efforts (such as Galaxy Africa) are in the works.
+These efforts also serve as community hubs for their regions.

 This breakout is split into two sessions, both on Thursday morning.
 The first session, from 9:45 to 10:15, will feature three short talks to introduce the Galaxy regional community landscape: